figureland/statekit/README.md

 - `name` provides the path for the storage key.
 So, for example `['my','example','1']` would produce the key `my/example/1`.
 - `validate` returns a boolean checking that the value in storage is of the same type as the signal.
-- `fallback` is a value to immediately set in storage if nothing valid is found.
 - `interval` is a way of throttling the storage of values; useful if you are sending many updates to a signal and don't need to guarantee they are always up to date.

 ```typescript